Facebook Analytics is a powerful platform (with a mobile app version) that rivals Google Analytics.

 You only need to choose the date range and then click on the Revenue option from the menu:

-Scrolling down this report also tells us the number of purchasers and the age and gender breakdown:
+Scrolling down this report also tells us the number of purchasers (and beneath that an age and gender breakdown):

 Pretty useful, isn’t it?